ivenms/pomorodo-todo/README.md

-# pomorodo-todo
+# Pomorodo Todo List Web Application
-Pomorodo web app
+Simple React web application build to help those who are struggling to focus and complete their tasks.